Christian-TechUCM/Fleiss-Kappa/README.md

 ![Gui2](Fleiss'kappa/Assests/ScreenShots/App/2.png)

+The Program Calculates the percentage and prints out a graph.

 ## Formatting the Excel Sheet
 When Creating the excel sheet the sheet name must be "Raw Data" From there we can input data from the sheet.